-Online Attendance:
+Online/Hybrid Attendance (if applicable):

-Attendance in an online course obviously differs from a face-to-face course.
+Attendance in an online/hybrid course obviously differs from a face-to-face course.
 However, in an online course, student preparation and participation become even more important in order for the course to encourage student development and grow in knowledge and skills.